|12-04-2012, 06:47 PM||#1|

 Just don't be put off by the hype.
 With normal precautions, Mexico is a safe and rewarding place to ride.

-Young enough to know I can.
+Young enough to think I can.
 Old enough to know I shouldn't.
 Stupid enough to do it anyway

 |Thread Tools||Search this Thread|